Applying laser dispersion and laser ablation to generate functional layers for deep drawing tools

 structures.
 Spherical shaped patterns, especially with undercut, could enable several new surface functionalities and

+applications.
 In this work we utilize LIPSS formation to generate sub-micron-size quartz spheres, distributed in a specific pattern and

 fixed on a quartz surface.
 As a first step, a thin layer of amorphous silicon (a-Si) was selectively structured on a quartz